Celebrating Black Men With Long Hair

 Without a doubt, Bob Marley’s influence on the world, both in music and in society, will stay with us for ages to come.

-Despite being forbidden to read and write as a slave, Frederick Douglass would go on to become one of the great orators of American history, passionately retelling the brutalities of his early life and arguing for the emancipation and an immediate end to slavery.
+Despite being forbidden to read and write as a slave, Frederick Douglass would go on to become one of the great orators of American history, passionately retelling the brutalities of his early life and arguing for emancipation and an immediate end to slavery.

-In addition to his influential discography, Prince’s music and image oftentimes challenged expectations of masculinity, rocking all kinds of sick do’s from afros to blow-outs in his proud expression of freedom from notions of gender conformity.
+In addition to his influential discography, Prince’s music and image often challenged expectations of masculinity, rocking all kinds of sick do’s from afros to blow-outs in his proud expression of freedom from notions of gender conformity.

 His presentation allowed a lot of people, men and non-men alike, to feel comfortable in their own skin and being their real selves.

 Armed with a wild mane, an iconic Stratocaster, and a funky ‘do, Hendrix’s talent remains unmatched by any guitarist to come after him.
-The unique style and feel of his music, influenced by the turbulent times of the 60s took songs like All Along The Watchtower and Wild Thing and made them staples of American music.
+The unique style and feel of his music, influenced by the turbulent times of the 60s, made songs like “All Along The Watchtower” and “Wild Thing,” staples of American music.

-It’s his activities outside of football, however, that have landed him on our list.
-He’s established multiple charitable foundations, including the “Larry Fitzgerald First Down Fund” and the “Carol Fitzgerald Memorial Fund,” while supporting many others and also receiving countless awards for his off-the-field contributions.
+His pursuits outside of football are equally if not more impressive.
+He’s established multiple charitable initiatives, most of which fall under the umbrella of the Larry Fitzgerald Foundation, while supporting many others and also receiving countless awards for his off-the-field contributions.
 He’s taken charitable mission trips to Africa, India, Thailand and the Philippines, he’s made USO tours to visit soldiers overseas and raised financial support for injured members of the U.S. military.

-Snoop Dogg – Musician, Entrepreneur, OG Longhair
+Musician, Entrepreneur, OG Longhair

 We Listed Some, But Honor All